enesdemir0/snake-ai/README.md

-#  Sanek AI – Snake Game with Reinforcement Learning
+#  Snake AI – Snake Game with Reinforcement Learning

-Sanek is an AI-powered Snake game built entirely from scratch using Python.
+Snake is an AI-powered Snake game built entirely from scratch using Python.
 The snake learns how to play by itself using Q-learning and a simple custom-built neural network.
 The project includes real-time training, model evaluation, and gameplay visualization using Pygame.